tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 *CSG indication* and a simple number *CSG identity*.
 The basic rule is that UE shall not camp to eNodeB with a different CSG identity.
 But this rule is only enforced when CSG indication is valued as true.
-More details are provided in Section :ref:`sec-network-attachment` of user documentation.
+More details are provided in Section :ref:`sec-network-attachment` of the User Documentation.

 When the cell passes all the above criteria, the cell is deemed as *suitable*.
 Then UE camps to it (`IDLE_CAMPED_NORMALLY` state).